Numerical computations on the zeros of the Euler double zeta-function II: The behavior of zero-sets

-From this observation, perhaps we may expect that all $a_1,a_2,a_3,\ldots$ are lying on the same (unique?) zero-set.
+are lying on the same (unique?) zero-set.
 However, later in Section 4 we will see that the behavior of some zero-sets is rather different.
 Probably it is too early to raise any conjecture on the global behavior of zero-sets.

 \begin{rem} In \cite[p.308]{MatSho14}, it is noted that the left-most zero in \cite[Figure 1]{MatSho14} is

 However, there is at least one zero of $\zeta_2(s,s)$ which is located more left.
 When the authors wrote \cite{MatSho14}, they overlooked the following two zeros: